TeamStrati-bots/TeamStrati-bots/README.md

 - 👋 Hi, I’m @TeamStrati-bots
 - 👀 I’m interested in Discord Bots
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Discord JS

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://discord.gg/ayTrgRZE

 <!---
 TeamStrati-bots/TeamStrati-bots is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.